 Shading can be classed into two categories, hard and soft.
 The shading caused by a cloud is unavoidable, and what we call a soft shadow.
 Soft shadows are caused from objects far away and usually impact all of the panels.
 They are not going to reduce the lifespan of the panel, but hard shadows can.

 Hard shadows are from objects close by, like flues, chimneys, trees or buildings.
 Even when this type of shading impacts one cell on a standard panel, it's usually enough to activate a bypass diode.
-There's three bypass diodes on most panels, but they have a limited lifespan, so using them should be avoided.
 If you have hard shadows, consider some preventative measures like relocating the panel or moving the shading.
-Installing micro inverters or optimisers will also reduce how often a bypass diode operates when a panel is shaded.
+Installing optimisers will also reduce how often a bypass diode operates when a panel is shaded.

 You may find that you get hard shadows only through the winter months, this is OK.
 In terms of your overall production, winter output is low anyway, so impact of the shading from a yearly perspective is usually small.
-While a micro inverters or optimisers would be better, the bypass diodes shouldn't fail if they're only being used for a few months of the year.
+While optimisers would be better, the bypass diodes can help if they're only being used for a few months of the year.

 As you can see, a lot of things can impact the production of a solar panel.
 If you have tricky conditions on your site, it's imperative that you speak to someone who understands the concepts above and can design your system to perform at it's optimum.